rodrigoprimo/social-connect/readme.txt

 * [Wirone](http://blog.wirone.info/) for polish translation and patches; and
 * [markusdrake](http://wordpress.org/support/profile/markusdrake) for patches and helping in the support forums.

+And everyone else in the forums helping out by sharing the fixes they find and answering others questions.

 == Installation ==